MartaKMB/MartaKMB/README.md

 ### 👩‍💻 Work experience

-I get my first job in tech industry in 2018 at [RSQ Technologies](https://www.rsqtechnologies.com/), where I was involved in developing web (React) applications.
+I get my first job in tech industry in 2018 at [RSQ Technologies](https://www.rsqtechnologies.com/), where I was involved in developing web (React) applications for healthcare providers.
+Currently I co-create largest website for readers and book recommendations in Poland [LubimyCzytac](https://lubimyczytac.pl/).

-Last years I worked for my own. 🙌

 Outside of programming I'm instructor and book author (I learn owners how to make relaxing pet 🐶 massage).
 For this project I'm also front-end developer: I build [websites](https://martamucha.pl/) and I'm working at React application for dog owners.